Not Human Subject Research Self-Determination

 Ai Hrp Banner

 Artificial intelligence (AI) is an evolving, fast paced topic.
-It includes chatbots, algorithms, deep learning, machine learning/ intelligence, predictive analytics, and more.
+It includes chatbots, algorithms, deep learning, machine learning / intelligence, predictive analytics, and more.
 The purpose of this guidance is to share current legal considerations, as well as best practices when conducting human subject research at UCI.
-Please consider the following before submitting a human subject research…
+Please consider the following before submitting a human subject…

 Read More